Tintorera: Plot

 Gabriella is so upset that she decides to return to England.
 Steven, meanwhile, vows revenge on the shark, enlisting the local coastguard and fishermen in a campaign to kill the tiger shark and seemingly every other shark in the area.
 "I hate the bastards", Steven tells the troubled Colonado, who in turn assures him that so many sharks have been killed, the tiger shark must have been one of them.
 Meanwhile, unbeknownst to Steven or Colonado, the tiger shark attacks another small fishing boat and eats two fishermen.

 Steven goes to a nighttime beach party, with Kelly, Cynthia and two other American women.
 After the party ends, Kelly and Cynthia suggest more skinny-dipping.
 This time, the tiger shark attacks, ripping Cynthia from Steven's arms as he makes out with her in the water.
 The other women, make it safely to shore.

 After Kelly's father arrives to take her home, Steven vows to kill the shark himself.
 That, night, Steven attempts to lure the shark, with a devilfish he had speared for the occasion.
 When he spots the shark, he shoots it with a speargun, hitting it between the eyes, killing it.
 Steven's fate is left unknown.
+(Note: This is the ending of the film's shorter 87-minute international version.
+René Cardona Jr.'s original 126-minute uncut version features a drastically different ending that shows the shark biting off Steven's arm before he kills it.
+The uncut ending then shows Steven waking up alive but missing an arm in a hospital room, reminiscing about the good times he shared with his friends.
+This scene was removed from the heavily edited international prints of the film, which implies that Steven dies, by ending with a cloud of blood surrounding Steven's flashlight on the ocean floor, which then fades out to a nostalgic montage of Steven, Miguel, and Gabriella while a somber love song plays.
+A third ending exists on 117-minute prints of the film ends abruptly with Steven in the water with the shark, both still alive.)